tcivie/meshtastic-metrics-exporter/README.md

 For affordable and reliable hosting, I personally use [Hetzner Cloud](https://hetzner.cloud/?ref=iMFSvXv8FFMJ) for running this project.
 Their VPS offerings provide excellent performance for TimescaleDB and Grafana workloads at competitive prices.

-*Note: This is a referral link - using it supports the project at no extra cost to you.*
+*Note: This is a referral link - using it supports the project at no extra cost to you.
+Plus you should get free 20$ for use*

 ### Database Structure